-We continued our focus on managing the core programming business for growth and profitability, while developing and enhancing products to drive future revenue and earnings growth.
-Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
-We are continuing our efforts to balance industry changes, business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-We continue to manage our costs carefully and execute strategies for cost reduction.
+We are managing the core programming business for growth and profitability, while developing and enhancing both our core products and our managed and secure programming platform to drive future revenue and earnings growth.
+We continue to be in a cyclical and rapidly evolving industry environment.
+We attempt to balance industry changes, business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of current business opportunities.